PDF417/pdf417-phonegap/README.md

 The build command will create the necesary sources and project files but the actuall build will fail for now because some manual setup described below is needed.

 Create a new Android project in Eclipse from existing source found in (these sources will be created with the above phonegap command) `platforms/android/`.
+In newer versions of Phonegap (3.5) two projects will be detected: your project and CordovaLib project.
+Import them both.
 Also, create another Android project in Eclipse from existing source in `pdf417-phonegap/Pdf417/src/android/Pdf417MobiSdk` for the pdf417 sdk library project.

 Finally, add a library project reference to Android pdf417 SDK in your phonegap Eclipse project by going to *Project properties -> Android -> Add* and selecting the `Pdf417/src/android/Pdf417MobiSdk` library project folder in Eclipse.